awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 AWS CloudFormation requires a new set of credentials\.
 No change is required\.
 Continue rolling back the update, which refreshes the credentials\.
 +
 Limitation error
-Delete resources that you don't need or request a [limit increase](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html), and then continue rolling back the update\.
+Delete resources that you don't need or request a [quota increase](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html), and then continue rolling back the update\.
 For example, if your account limit for the number of EC2 instances is 20 and the update rollback exceeds that limit, it will fail\.
 +
 Resource didn't stabilize
 A resource didn't respond because the operation might have exceeded the AWS CloudFormation timeout period or an AWS service might have been interrupted\.
 No change is required\.
 After the resource operation is complete or the AWS service is back in operation, continue rolling back the update\.

 To continue rolling back an update, you can use the AWS CloudFormation console or AWS command line interface \(AWS CLI\)\.
 For more information, see [Continue rolling back an update](using-cfn-updating-stacks-continueupdaterollback.md)\.

 If none of these solutions work, you can skip the resources that AWS CloudFormation can't successfully roll back\.
-For more information, see the `ResourcesToSkip` parameter for the [ContinueUpdateRollback](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ContinueUpdateRollback.html) action in the *AWS CloudFormation API Reference*\.
+For more information, see the `ResourcesToSkip` parameter for the [ContinueUpdateRollback](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ContinueUpdateRollback.html) operation in the *AWS CloudFormation API Reference*\.
 AWS CloudFormation sets the status of the specified resources to `UPDATE_COMPLETE` and continues to roll back the stack\.
 After the rollback is complete, the state of the skipped resources will be inconsistent with the state of the resources in the stack template\.
 Before you perform another stack update, you must modify the resources or update the stack to be consistent with each other\.
 If you don't, subsequent stack updates might fail and make your stack unrecoverable\.

 ### Wait condition didn't receive the required number of signals from an Amazon EC2 instance<a name="troubleshooting-errors-wait-condition-didnt-receive-the-required-number-of-signals"></a>